MadebyDaris/ogl/docs/README.md

 cargo build
 ```

-## Future Improvements

-- **Collision Detection**: Adding functionality for planets or bodies to collide and merge.
-- **3D Visualization**: Expanding the current 2D orbit representation into a fully 3D environment.
-- **Additional Forces**: Adding support for other forces like radiation pressure or atmospheric drag.

-## License

-This project is licensed under the MIT License.

 ---

-Feel free to modify and extend the project to suit your sandbox universe needs
+Feel free to modify and extend the project to suit your needs